kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 ### RoleBinding and ClusterRoleBinding

-A role binding grants the permissions defined in a role to a user or set of users.
+A RoleBinding grants the permissions defined in a role to a user or set of users.
 It holds a list of *subjects* (users, groups, or service accounts), and a reference to the role being granted.
 A RoleBinding grants permissions within a specific namespace whereas a ClusterRoleBinding